Who should read Atomic Habits Summary? And why?

 Generally speaking, we want to get pleasure and avoid pain.

-How can you use this key insight to master habits?
+How can you use this critical insight to master habits?

 First, figure out what habits you want to adopt.